 What if your site is hacked?

-Having backups is certainly worthwhile insurance if your site gets hacked.
+Having backups is the best insurance you can have if your site gets hacked.

-Be aware though that just restoring the most recent backup wont always fix the problem.
-Some hacks can involve inserting code that doesn’t activate until a period of time in the future, so having at least a months worth of full backups should ensure that at least one of those backups will be clean.
+Be aware though that just restoring the most recent backup won’t always fix the problem.
+Some hacks can involve code that doesn’t activate until a period of time after your site is hacked, specifically to ensure that your backups contain the hack as well.

 Got questions specific to your site?
-Ask in the comments below.
+Send us a message.